We are constantly finding new ways to update our home exteriors.

 Simply because it will promote the spread of mold, mildew, moss, and algae that keep on thriving due to high moisture.

-So, when you use the cedar for fencing, decking, siding, or for other outdoor purposes, you will need to keep your cedar objects clean and dry.
+So, when you use cedar for fencing, decking, siding, or other outdoor purposes, you must keep your cedar objects clean and dry.

 If not properly maintained, cedar can develop mold.

-Although the molds and moss cannot degrade the cedarwood, they will choose to live there for long due to cellulose that provides them the ideal nutrients.
+Although the molds and moss cannot degrade the cedarwood, they will choose to live there for a long due to cellulose that provides them with the ideal nutrients.

 Cedar vs. Redwood: Which Wood is Better for Fencing My Property?

-For those looking at purchasing wood for fencing, cedar and redwood are both good choices.
+For those purchasing wood for fencing, cedar and redwood are both good choices.

 They have their attributes, but which one is better for your needs?

-That may be a difficult question to answer at first since both types of wood are durable, withstand the invasion of pests, and are quite attractive.
+That may be a difficult question to answer at first since both types of wood are durable, withstand the invasion of pests, and are pretty attractive.

 IMO, between the cedar and redwood, the redwood is arguably the best for fences – if you do not consider its expense.

-It has definite advantages over cedar as well as Douglas fir, but it does cost quite a bit more.
+It has definite advantages over cedar and Douglas fir, but it does cost quite a bit more.